JustinH357/Book-Tracker/README.md

 https://github.com/user-attachments/assets/72b506b7-fdfa-499f-bc59-709f2b7ce227

-For a more visual overview and video demos:
+For more visual overview and video demos:
 1. Navigate to the "Clips and images" folder in this repo.
 2. You can select **"View Raw"** to download and watch the clips.
-Clip-3, my latest overview, is the clip above.
+The demo above is my latest overview, clip-3.